TRAVEL DOCUMENTS TO NORTH AMERICA

 In addition to receiving Advance Passenger Information and Secure Flight data, the CBP has a statutory right to receive certain information regarding reservations made on Finnair flights to, from and via the US.
 Passengers are informed of this at the time they make their reservations.

 The US-VISIT Program

 The US-VISIT Program is aimed at improving the safety and security of visitors to the US, as well as US citizens.
 Certain data will be collected from each visitor to the US on arrival and again on departure.
-Currently, this process applies to all passengers aged between 14 and 79 travelling to the US holding a visa, and all passengers travelling under VWP.

 On arrival in the US, the immigration officer will also collect unique data from each visitor in the form of fingerprints and a digital photograph.

 All data obtained from visitors is stored securely and is made available only to authorized officials and selected law enforcement agencies on a need to know basis in their efforts to protect the US.